Dutch Oven Daddy

 Instructions

-• Whisk in the flour into the butter, stirring constantly until a smooth paste forms.
+• Whisk the flour into the melted butter and cook, stirring constantly, until a smooth paste forms.
+For a richer, browner gravy, let the roux cook an extra minute or two until golden.

-• Bring the gravy to a boil.
-Allow it to boil for 3-5 minutes while constantly stirring or whisking.
+• Bring the gravy to a boil and let it boil 3 to 5 minutes, stirring or whisking constantly.

 Notes